 It is intended that students will complete this assignment individually.
-However, if you wish, with advance permission, you may work in a group of 2-3 students on a correspondingly larger project; contact the instructor if you are considering this option.
+However, if you wish, with advance permission, you may work in a group of 2-3 students on a correspondingly larger project; contact the instructor by November 12 if you are considering this option.

 This assignment is rather open-ended, and the amount of investigating that you do is up to you.
-However, since it is worth 20% of your final course grade, your investigation and write-up should be quite substantial, involving significant amounts of discussion, analysis, and computer programming.
+However, since it is worth 25% of your final course grade, your investigation and write-up should be reasonably substantial, involving significant amounts of discussion, analysis, and computer programming.
 You may contact the instructor with questions.